Research at the Department of Earth Sciences

 Did you know that we have at least one earthquake every day in Sweden?
 But of these, we only know about ten to twenty per year?
 On behalf of the government, SNSN collects seismological data from earthquakes both in Sweden and abroad.

-The Center for Natural Disaster Studies (CNDS) is a national knowledge center for research on natural disasters that includes researchers from Uppsala University, the Swedish Defence University and Karlstad University.
+The Centre of Natural Hazards and Disaster Science (CNDS) is a national knowledge center for research on natural hazards.
+The centre includes researchers from Uppsala University, the Swedish Defence University and Karlstad University.

-The Swedish Center for Extreme Climate Events (climes) is an interdisciplinary center that investigates the effects of extreme climate events.
+The Swedish Center for Impacts of Climate Extremes (climes) is an interdisciplinary center that investigates the effects of extreme climate events.
 The center's research includes both natural and climate science, social science and public health perspectives and collaborates with Lund University and RISE (Research Institutes of Sweden).

 The Baltic University Program (BUP) is a network of over 100 universities in 10 countries in the Baltic Sea region.
 The BUP collaborates on education and research in sustainable development and democracy.